-Works best with: There are few pant legs the Chelsea won’t work with, but if you’re after a sleek and simple boot to wear with streamlined trousers or skinny jean, behold the boot for you.
-The slickest in season?
+Works best with: There are few pant legs the Chelsea won’t work with, but if you’re after a sleek and simple boot to wear with streamlined trousers or skinny jeans, behold the boot for you.
+The slickest in the season?
 The Saint Laurent Leather Chelsea Boot holds a timeless shape won’t strut in and out of style.

 2. The Chukka

 Unbeknown to most, the Chukka or desert boot gained its name from the game of Polo, which is played out in six ‘chukkas’, making it not too dissimilar from its Chelsea counterpart.
-Often rendered in suede or calfskin, the Chukka is typically ankle high, unlined and open laced.
+Often rendered in suede or calfskin, the Chukka is typically ankled high, unlined and open laced.
 The Chukka soared in popularity during the 1940’s due to its sheer versatility.

 Works best with: This off-duty boot looks tidy with a pair of classic blue jeans.
 Look to the trusty Chukka like the Aldo Abbatiello Chukka Boot is a grown-up alternative to sneakers, adding an element of polish to an otherwise low-key look.

 3. The Combat